quicwg/ops-drafts/draft-ietf-quic-manageability.md

 requirements.

-The QUIC header optionally contains a Connection ID which can be used as additional entropy besides the 5-tuple if needed.
-The QUIC handshake needs to be observed in order to understand if the Connection ID is present and what length it has.
+The QUIC header optionally contains a Connection ID which can be used as additional entropy beyond the 5-tuple, if needed.
+The QUIC handshake needs to be observed in order to understand whether the Connection ID is present and what length it has.

 ## Passive network performance measurement and troubleshooting